udit-001/daily-wallpaper/README.md

 A python script to update desktop wallpaper on a Windows machine from a tumblr blog.

-##Inspiration
+## Inspiration
-I was tired of seeing the same boring Wallpaper on my Desktop everyday?
+I was tired of seeing the same boring Wallpaper on my Desktop everyday.
 After learning a little bit of Python, I decided to design a script that would update my wallpaper on it's own by fetching an image from a Tumblr Blog.

 ## Usage
 This script can be scheduled to run daily by using they Task Scheduler utility present on Windows.
 You will require a BAT script to run the script from the task.